-That Land Rover has taken ownership of a BMW X1 as a competitor product is to be expected.
-Less so are the other cars that have been in and out of Gaydon during Land Rover's development of the Ranger Rover Evoque: the Mini and Audi TT.
+That Land Rover has taken ownership of a BMW X1 as a Ranger Rover Evoque competitor product is to be expected.
+Less so are the other cars that have been in and out of Gaydon during Land Rover's development: the Mini and Audi TT.

 That'll tell you a lot of what you need to know about the Evoque, in which this week we joined Jaguar-Land Rover's chief engineer, Mike Cross, for a drive around Wales.